OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Artifact Template

 An artifact, that is used in node templates, can additionally contain variability conditions.
-These conditions must be satisfied otherwise the respective artifact is not present.
+These conditions must hold otherwise the respective artifact is not present.

 | Keyname             | Mandatory | Type                                                                         | Description                                                                                                        |
 |---------------------|-----------|------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|